Johnny Archer: Career

 Archer rejoined the staff of Inside Pool Magazine, where he writes a monthly instruction column.

 For 2007, he was ranked #3 in Pool & Billiard Magazine's "Fans' Top 20 Favorite Players" poll.

+As of 2025 Archer still participates in local and regional tournaments.
+In March of 2025 he bested Matt Washington (ironically also nicknamed "Scorpion") in a 9-ball tournament in Georgia.